iacore/readability-cli/readme.md

 Very low effort UNIX command for extracting the article body from a HTML file.

 Install: clone this repo then `go install .`
+Install from network: `go install github.com/iacore/readability-cli`

 Usage: